Loading...

 Navigate criminal proceedings.

-Being arrested for DUI (Driving Under the Influence) in Overton, Tennessee, can be a stressful and confusing experience.
-This guide is designed to provide you with immediate, practical information about what happens next, the deadlines you need to be aware of, and the resources available to help you navigate the legal process.
-We understand that this is a difficult time, and our goal is to provide clear, actionable information to help you understand your situation and take the necessary steps to protect your rights.
+Being arrested for DUI (Driving Under the Influence) in Overton County can be a confusing experience.
+The Overton County Sheriff's Department actively patrols the area, and understanding the process following an arrest is crucial.
+This guide provides immediate, practical information about what happens next, critical deadlines, and resources available to help you navigate the legal process in Overton County, Tennessee.
+We aim to provide clear, actionable information to help you understand your situation and take the necessary steps to protect your rights.
 This guide covers everything from immediate steps after the arrest to long-term considerations regarding your license and legal defense.

-The hours immediately following your DUI arrest in Overton are crucial.
+The hours immediately following your DUI arrest in Overton County are crucial.
 Here's a general timeline of what you can expect:

 Missing critical deadlines can have serious consequences for your DUI case.
 Pay close attention to the following: